danielnbarbosa/drlnd_collaboration_and_competition/Report.md

 ## Plot of Rewards
 Using the supplied hyperparameters the agent is able to solve the environments in 2531 episodes.
 See [here](assets/training_output.txt) for detailed training results.

+This graph shows the average reward over the last 100 consecutive episodes (after taking the maximum over both agents).
 ![results](assets/results.png)